High-speed rail in the United States: Appraisal

-The US rail network has been unfavorably compared to rail networks in Europe, Japan, and especially China, the latter of which built of high-speed rail in the period 20082023.
+The US rail network has been unfavorably compared to rail networks in Europe, Japan, and especially China, the latter of which built 26000 miles of high-speed rail in the period 20082023.
 The US reluctancy to develop high-speed rail is commonly ascribed to car dependency induced by the highway lobby, a similar dependency on air travel and its lobby, an unwillingness for the federal government to subsidize passenger rail in the manner that it subsidizes freeways and air travel, and a rail system primarily designed for freight.
 The New York Times said "true high-speed rail has not yet made it to the U.S.", with Times architecture critic Michael Kimmelman calling US high-speed rail "nonexistent and terrible".
 The Times said that even after upgrading trainsets in 2025, Amtrak's Acela service was "not, however, meaningfully faster, and still lags far behind high-speed rail in countries like China, Japan and France, where trains can surpass 200 mph."
 Commentator Ezra Klein considers the failure to deliver high-speed rail in California to be a case study in the United States' wider inability to build new transit, housing, or other infrastructure due to a "culture of delay".